If you’ve ever seen a dog running around, you’ve probably already asked yourself, how fast can a dog run? Keep reading to find out the answer!

 Another distinction that needs to be made is between dogs who can run really fast, but only for short distances, and dogs who are meant to run long distances, be it at a slightly lower speed.

 However, as a general rule of thumb, you could say that the average speed of a dog is about 15 to 20 miles per hour.
 But again, you should remember that this absolutely doesn’t apply to each and every dog.
 Some dogs can reach a speed that’s way above this average speed, while some other dogs can’t even come close to it.

 How can a dog run so fast?
 First and foremost, dogs have a way better grip on the ground than humans.
 Accordingly, dogs have more control over the way that they run, resulting in a higher speed.

 Muscle And Bone Structure

 Another reason why dogs can rust so fast is just the way dogs are built, anatomically speaking.
 More concretely, dogs have remarkably flexible joints, strong muscles, and a spine that’s practically designed to go running.
 As a result, dogs can exert more power when they’re running, which again results in a higher speed.
-Here are some exercises for your dog muscles.
+Here’s how to build muscle on a dog.

 Top 5 Fastest Dogs

 Which are the fastest dogs?
 By far the fastest dogs in the world are the Greyhounds.
 Even more so, these types of dogs are so notably fast that there are entire race contests dedicated to this race.